oa-333/elog/README.md

 ### Planned/considered future features:

-- Structured logging (json, with support for extendibility to proprietary formats)
 - Automated periodic configuration reloading and updating log levels
-- Automated life-sign logs (i.e. for post-mortem analysis)
 - Connectivity to external TCP/UDP receiver
 - Inverse connector with TCP/UDP server and multicast publish beacon (for embedded systems with no IP known in advance)
 - Shared memory log target with separate child logging process (for instrumentation scenarios where opening log file is not allowed)